by Karl Furlong

 For now, the Model Y range is available only with all-wheel-drive and dual electric motors.
 The front motor is an AC induction, liquid-cooled unit, while at the back, there is an AC permanent magnet synchronous motor.
 Digital control of torque spread to the front/rear wheels improves handling and traction.
 In both cases, a single-speed fixed-gear transmission is utilized.

 The Model Y Long Range produces 449 hp, with the Performance offering a brawnier 480 horses, endowing it with performance to challenge some truly exotic SUVs.
-Unlike gas-fed vehicles, the Model Y's power is instantly accessible, with quick getaways from traffic lights and even safer merging on highways.
+Unlike in a gas-fed vehicle, the Model Y's power is instantly accessible, with quick getaways from traffic lights and even safer merging on highways.
 When you're in a hurry, or even if you just want to stun your passengers into silence, the wave of power is as addictive here as it is in the more powerful Teslas.
 Of course, the eeriness of going so fast with zero mechanical noise makes one feel that although those flying cars haven't yet arrived, this does feel like the game has moved on in a big way.

 While the driving experience tends to be dominated by the Model Y's shattering ability to gather speed, it's talented in other aspects as well.
 With a single-speed gearbox, there's no need to wait around while the transmission decides what gear is needed - just put your foot down and go.
 The steering system is also a highlight, striking a good balance between easy maneuverability at low speeds and sufficient weighting when cornering at higher velocities.
 It's still quite a heavy SUV, though, and while you can sense that, it's not enough to stop the Model Y from proving enjoyable to pilot.
 The ride quality is smooth and compliant, making for a relaxed cruiser, but the optional bigger wheels do make bumps more of a common disturbance than the standard 19-inch items.
 And, although road and wind noise are generally well-suppressed, the absence of any engine noise means that some external sounds are heard more here than they would be over the din of a regular engine.